Lancia Musa

 The Lancia Musa (Type 350) is a five-passenger compact MPV manufactured by Fiat, and marketed by the company's Lancia subdivision for model years 2004 through to 2012.
 A front-engine, front-wheel-drive, five-door design and a modified variant of the Fiat Idea, the Musa also employs the Project 188 platform, originally used for the second generation Fiat Punto.
+Total Musa production was about 237,500.

 Background

 The Musa design, an adaption of the Fiat Idea by Fabrizio Giugiaro, was initially supervised by Flavio Manzoni and subsequently Marco Tencone.
 It debuted at the 2004 Geneva Motor Show and deliveries began in Europe in October of the same year.
 The Musa's front and rear-end styling bears resemblance to the technically related Lancia Ypsilon, with which it shares headlights.
-A compact MPV (multi-purpose vehicle), the Musa is considered to form part of the B-segment of the European car market.
+As a compact MPV (multi-purpose vehicle), the Musa is considered to form part of the B-segment of the European car market.

 The interior features Alcantara or leather, as well as chrome details.
 Like the Fiat Idea, the Musa offers an automated manual transmission marketed as Dolce Far Niente (D.F.N.) — for all engines except the eight valve version of the 1.4 FIRE.